-So anyways, now your coding fears are all calmed down, let’s get into specifically the reasons why I think being a website designer takes the cake in terms of potential online businesses.
+So anyways, now your coding fears are all calmed down, let’s get into those specific reasons for why I think being a website designer takes the cake in terms of potential online businesses.

-A lot of potential online businesses (eg. social media management, virtual assistance, Facebook ads management) require constant work/maintenance and for you to be available for your clients 365 days a year.
+A lot of potential online businesses (ie. social media management, virtual assistance, Facebook ad management) require frequent check-ins and constant ongoing work and maintenance, which means you pretty much need to make yourself available to your clients 365 days a year.

 That’s one of the reasons I loved being a website designer.

 As a website designer, I end each project with a 1.5 hour lesson.
-I’d hop on a video screenshared call with my clients and teach them how to use every aspect of their website, so they were able to easily update and edit it over time.
+I’d hop on a video call with my clients where I share my screen and teach them how to use every aspect of their Squarespace site, so they were able to easily update and edit it over time.

-I recorded the call, and put it in the back end of their site, so if they ever wanted to do something and forgot how I did it, they could easily go back to watch the video.
+I would record the call, upload it to the back end of their site, so if they ever wanted to do something and forgot how I did it, they could easily go back to watch the video.

-Now, that’s just one side of the coin and was my preference.
+But that’s just one side of the coin and my personal preference.

-If you love recurring revenue, being a website designer is still a solid option for you.
+If you happen to love recurring revenue, and want to prioritize that over complete freedom, at least for a season, then being a website designer is still a 100% a solid option for you.

-Keeping clients on retainer, that is, having they pay you a consistent amount monthly, and you providing help to them (designing new blog post graphics, updating content on their site, creating new pages for new offerings, etc.) is also very common in the website design world.
+Keeping clients on retainer—that is, having them pay you a consistent amount monthly for you to be available to help them with things like designing new blog post graphics, updating content on their site, creating new pages for new offerings, etc.—is also very common in the website design world.

-Basically, the amazing thing about being a website designer is that you can choose whatever you prefer, you can decide for the recurring revenue by keeping clients on retainer or decide for freedom by teaching them how to update and edit their site.
+Basically, the amazing thing about being a website designer is that you can choose whatever you prefer, you can decide on the recurring revenue by keeping clients on retainer OR decide on freedom by teaching them how to update and edit their site.

 The choice is yours!
-And not a lot of online businesses offer that option to choose.
+And not a lot of online businesses offer that option.

-Now, let’s be real, working for yourself is unpredictable.
+Now, let’s be real, working for yourself is nothing if not unpredictable.

-That’s just the price you pay for not having the comfort and security of rocking up to your 9-5 every day and walking out with paycheck in hand every couple weeks like the rest of the world.
+That’s just the price you pay for not having the comfort and security of clocking in to your 9-5 every day and walking out with paycheck in hand every couple weeks like the rest of the world.

-(Though, as you can tell from my income reports, while self-employed income is unpredictable, it can be darn good income indeed!)
+(Though, as you can tell from the income reports I shared earlier on in my business, while self-employed income is unpredictable, it can be darn good income indeed!)